wpilibsuite/frc-docs/source/docs/software/labview/creating-robot-programs/command-and-control-tutorial.rst

 - **Immediate with deadband**: This VI compares the input value to the deadband and optionally notifies the subsystem about the new setpoint.
 This is very useful when joystick continuous values are being used.
 - **With duration**: This VI notifies the subsystem to perform this command for the given duration, and then return to the default state.
 Synchronization determines whether this VI Starts the operation and returns immediately, or waits for the operation to complete.
 The first option is commonly used for TeleOp, and the second for Autonomous sequencing.

-In this example we will add the new command “Drive for Distance”.
+In this example we will add the new command "Drive for Distance".

 .. image:: images/command-and-control-tutorial/new-vi.jpg

-First, save the new VI with a descriptive name such as “Drive for Distance”.
+First, save the new VI with a descriptive name such as "Drive for Distance".
 Next, determine whether the new command needs a new value added the Drive Operations enum typedef.
 The initial project code already has an enum value of Drive for Distance, but the following image shows how you would add one if needed.

 .. image:: images/command-and-control-tutorial/edit-items.jpg